steelerose/game_of_life_javascript/README.md

-game_of_life_javascript
+Game of Life
 =======================

-Conway's Game of Life in JavaScript
+As developed by British mathematician John Conway - an interactive cellular automaton.
+Constructed in JavaScript.